pypy/pypy/pypy/doc/faq.rst

   give us some temporary ssh access to a machine where the bug can be reproduced.

-* If giving us access would require us to sign a NDA, then we can consider a commerical support contract for a small sum of money.
+* If giving us access would require us to use other tools than ssh, make appointments, or sign a NDA, then we can consider a commerical support contract for a small sum of money.

 * If even that is not possible for you, then sorry, we can't help.